As an Employee, You Should Know Your Rights When it Comes to Leave of Absence in California

 - Where you do not qualify for the type of leave you are requesting.

-If you complied with all relevant procedures before going on leave, there are very limited situations in which you may be fired while on leave.
-It is important to note that none of these situations can be discriminatory, retaliatory or contrary to the leave of absence laws.
+If you comply with all relevant procedures before going on leave, there are very limited situations in which you may be fired while on leave.
+It is important to note that none of these situations can be discriminatory, retaliatory, or contrary to the leave of absence laws.

-If you went on stress leave and were informed that you have been terminated, speak to a California wrongful termination attorney at once.
+If you went on stress leave and were informed that you have been terminated, speak to a California wrongful termination attorney at once by calling Eldessouky Law at (714) 409-8991.

 If you are being threatened with termination or if your employer is refusing to let you go on medical leave, you may be able to file a complaint.
-Speak to our disability discrimination attorneys to understand your rights.
+Speak to our disability discrimination attorneys to understand your rights by calling (714) 409-8991 to speak with an experienced Eldessouky Law employment law attorney.

 A leave of absence letter should clearly state that you are requesting for leave and the reasons why you wish to go on leave.
 It should include: